 As I mentioned at the start of this post, credit cards have become a survival tool in my credit cards world.
 It was not by design that this came to be.

 It was more a matter of circumstances.
 Once I got a feel for how useful and profitable using credit cards could be, my desire to use them and master it increased.
 Let me give you an example.

-I have had a cash rewards credit card for a number of years.
-I can accumulate up to about $40. in a two month period.
+I have had cash reward credit cards for a number of years.
+I can accumulate up to about $40. in a two month period from one of them.
 That was a good beginning.
 Then I decided to get a travel rewards card in anticipation of someday going to visit my family in Colorado.
 I used it and kept on accumulating points.

 Credit Card Currency

 When I went to check on the conversion to paying for an airplane ticket, the results were not impressive.
 I had to find something better.
 This time by design, I set out to find the best deal I could for air travel benefits using a credit card.
 I found one that I ultimately used for my flight.
 It rewarded me with 30,000 points and a $100. discount on my airplane ticket.
 This was such a great deal that I have enough points to return to Colorado for free, right now.